The Ultimate Guide on Coaching for Women in Leadership

 When a coach has more experience with a niche subgroup, they can often bring a more nuanced understanding of the coachee’s experience to the coaching relationship.

-Using Coaching to Foster Gender-Inclusive Workplaces
+Using Coaching to Foster Gender Diversity in Workplaces

 Since coaching can be used to acknowledge and navigate gender inequities (among others), coaching can be one way to help foster gender-inclusive workplaces.